JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

   - to access `openCart()` method within component you need to make it exposed `defineExpose({ openCart })`
 - commit - Create ShoppingCartDetail component to send order to order-service
 - commit - render ShoppingCartDetail content as v-table
+- commit - add `deleteProductAction` and `addProductAction` handlers to `ShoppingCartDetail` component